Jurbarkas Manor: The Manor Architecture

 The manor house itself, built in the Russian Empire style with columns and two wings, was approximately 50 m long and 15 m wide.
 It stood at the end of a long driveway.
 On both sides of the building there were entrance ways with steps.
 The most beautiful part of the building was the oval hall, where the Duke entertained honourable guests.

 The Manor House was destroyed in World War I.

 Buildings

-Besides the manor house, there was also a brick stables, forge, icehouse, woodshed, a kitchen, a brick house near the Mituva, a house for the blacksmith, a brick church, two barns, a threshing barn, a mill, servant’s quarters and a sauna.
+Besides the manor house, there was also a brick stables, forge, icehouse, woodshed, a kitchen, a brick house near the Mituva, a house for the blacksmith, a brick church, two barns, a threshing barn, a mill, servant's quarters and a sauna.

 The Park

 Jurbarkas Manor is surrounded by a mixed park, which runs along the Mituva River and covers an area of thirty hectares.
-In the gently undulating relief of the park there are alleys for walks, you can cross the river by a bridge, in the center of the park - a circular ground floor.
+In the gently undulating relief of the park there are alleys for walks, you can cross the river by a bridge, and in the center of the park is a circular ground floor.
 Maple, linden, birch, oak, bark, larch and other tree species grow in the territory of the manor.